|

 This page will outline the steps needed to setup a production pylowiki site.

-If you are interested in running a demo or local version of pylowiki,
+If you are interested in running a demo or local version of pylowiki, check out the minimal pylowiki setup instructions.

 In this tutorial we will be configuring pylowiki to run: